Denis Savard

-Denis Joseph Savard (born February 4, 1961) is a Canadian former professional ice hockey player.
-He played in the National Hockey League (NHL) from 1980 to 1997, and was elected to the Hockey Hall of Fame in 2000.
-In 2017 Savard was named one of the '100 Greatest NHL Players' in history.
-Savard was drafted by the Chicago Blackhawks and became the forefront of the team during the 1980s.
-He led the Blackhawks to the Conference Finals four times, losing each time, twice being to Wayne Gretzky's Edmonton Oilers.
+Denis Joseph Savard (born February 4, 1961) is a Canadian former professional ice hockey player who played as a center for 17 seasons in the National Hockey League (NHL) for the Chicago Blackhawks, Montreal Canadiens, and Tampa Bay Lightning.

+Savard was drafted by the Chicago Blackhawks in 1980 and quickly became a key component of the team for the decade.
+He recorded a 20-goal season in each of his first twelve seasons, which included five 100-point seasons.
+He led the Blackhawks to the Conference Finals four times, losing each time, twice to Wayne Gretzky's Edmonton Oilers.
 Savard is known for the spin' o rama move, a tactic in hockey used to create distance between the puck carrier and opponent.
 Savard won one Stanley Cup with the Montreal Canadiens in 1993.
-Savard also played with the Tampa Bay Lightning for two seasons before returning to the Chicago Blackhawks in 1994, and then retiring there in 1997.
-He has also served as head coach of the Chicago Blackhawks of the NHL, and now serves as an ambassador for the Blackhawks' organization.
-Savard was born in Gatineau, Quebec, but grew up in Montreal.
+Savard also played with the Tampa Bay Lightning for two seasons before returning to the Chicago Blackhawks in 1994, where he retired at the close of the season.
+He was elected to the Hockey Hall of Fame in 2000.
+In 2017, Savard was named one of the '100 Greatest NHL Players' in history.

+After his playing career ended, he joined the coaching staff of the Blackhawks.
+In 2006, he was named head coach of the Blackhawks, where he coached three seasons until 2008.
+He currently serves as an ambassador for the Blackhawks' organization.